Python Programming Examples

-In above program, there are two lines of code, the first line is a comment.
-Anything starts with # (hash) symbol treated as a comment in Python.
-The compiler ignores or doesn't executes anything written after #.
+In the above program, there are two lines of code; the first line is a comment.
+Python treats anything that begins with the # (hash) symbol as a comment.
+The compiler ignores or doesn't execute anything written after #.

-produces the same output as of previous program.
-In above program, the second line gets commented using #.
-That is, I've added # before second line's code, so that compiler ignores it and this line of code doesn't gets executed.
+produces the same output as the previous program.
+The first line in the preceding program is commented with #.
+That is, I've added # before the first line's code, so that the compiler ignores it and this line of code doesn't get executed.

-Now the last two lines is used to output the same thing as of previous program but in different way.
-That is, instead of directly printing the string (anything inside single (') or double (") quote treated as a string), I've used a variable named text.
-The string gets initialized to this variable, and I've printed the value of this variable using print().
+Now the last two lines are used to output the same thing as the previous program but in a different way.
+That is, instead of directly printing the string (anything inside a single (') or double ('') quote is treated as a string), I've used a variable named text.
+The string gets initialized in this variable, and I've printed the value of this variable using print().

-This is the second demo program of Python programming examples series.
+This is the second demo program in the Python programming examples series.

 print("Enter Your Name: ") name = input() print("\nHello", name, "\nWelcome to codescracker.com")

 Now if you execute or run this program, here is the initial output you'll see:

 Now supply the input, that is, write your name, say Robert, and press the ENTER key.
 Here is the output you'll see: